-- · Environment, Health and Safety
+- Environment, Health and Safety - FinanceOperations Oversight

-- Finance

-- Operations Oversight

 Career Highlights: Mr. Olivera was President of Florida Power & Light Company, an electric utility that is a subsidiary of a publicly traded energy company, from June 2003, and Chief Executive Officer from July 2008, until his retirement in May 2012.
 Mr. Olivera joined Florida Power & Light Company in 1972.
+Mr. Olivera also served as Chairman of the Boards of two non-profits: Florida Reliability Coordinating Council that focuses on the reliability and adequacy of bulk electricity in Florida, and Southeastern Electric Exchange that focuses on coordinating storm restoration services and enhancing operational and technical resources.